This post was last updated on May 26th, 2022 at 10:19 am.

 |End of Transaction|

-Another way to look at it is, there are two balances happening, simultaneously.
+Another way to look at it is, that there are two balances happening, simultaneously.
 One balance is for the entire checkbook which is $500.00 and one balance is for the General fund which is $300.00.
-The General fund that has $300.00, pays the utility bill.
+The General fund has $300.00 and pays the utility bill.
 Thus the expense, tagged with the General fund, lowers the General fund balance.
-Also, the entire checkbook total lowers as a side affect.
+Also, the entire checkbook total lowers as a side effect.
 This is all completed behind the scenes for you.

 Walk thru mission income example